Search Results

 - The legal right to a clean, healthy and sustainable environment.

-- Only 7% of countries have adopted some form of green budgeting, while 24% of countries globally are covered by sustainable or green taxonomies.
+- 24 countries are implementing green budgeting measures, while 47 countries globally are covered by sustainable or green taxonomies.

-- About 80% of countries recognize the right to a clean, healthy, and sustainable environment in some way.
+- About 85% of countries recognize the human right to a clean, healthy, and sustainable environment through treaties, constitutions, and/or laws.

-A sustainable or green taxonomy is a classification system that provides a common language and clear definition for what constitutes sustainable economic activities and assets, which helps to facilitate the alignment of financial flows with environmental and climate goals.
-Taxonomies provide businesses and investors with appropriate definitions for economic activities that are considered environmentally sustainable and help prevent greenwashing – misleading claims about environmental performance.
-The use of taxonomy-based approaches for scaling sustainable finance has gained traction, and since 2019, global taxonomy development has reached notable milestones in various countries.
+A sustainable or green taxonomy is a classification system that provides a common language and clear definition for what constitutes sustainable economic activities and assets.
+This helps to facilitate the alignment of financial flows with environmental and climate goals.
+Taxonomies provide businesses and investors with appropriate definitions for economic activities that are considered environmentally sustainable and help prevent misleading claims about environmental performance (greenwashing).
+The use of taxonomy-based approaches for scaling sustainable finance has gained traction worldwide over the past few years.

 As increasing amounts of capital are mobilized around sustainable themes, commensurate frameworks must be developed to ensure that they deliver their intended impact.
 By applying a regulatory framework that establishes structure and clarity on what is considered environmentally friendly, a sustainable taxonomy provides countries with assurance that financing and investments in the low-carbon economy are being channeled to truly sustainable activities.